ethpandaops/ethereum-package/README.md

   # ]
   builder_network_params: null

+  # Participant flag for keymanager api
+  # This will open up http ports to your validator services!
+  # Defaults to false
+  keymanager_enabled: false

 # Default configuration parameters for the network
 network_params:
   # Network name, used to enable syncing of alternative networks